galaxyproject/galaxy-hub/src/news/ComputationalBiologyParis/index.md

 Contract Duration: Available in January 2014 for two and half years (starting date flexible)
 Salary: Depending on qualifications and experience, based on CNRS salary scale.

-Application: Send CV, cover letter and two references to [mailto:christophe DOT antoniewski AT upmc DOT fr](Christophe Antoniewski).
+Application: Send CV, cover letter and two references to [Christophe Antoniewski](mailto:christophe DOT antoniewski AT upmc DOT fr).
 Shortlisted candidates will be invited for an interview.

 [Lab publications](http://drosophile.org/?page_id=92)